Adaptive Diffusion Schemes for Heterogeneous Networks: NMSE-based adaptive combiners

-Since every node only optimizes its own combination coefficients, this is equivalent to minimizing the node-wise Mean-Square Error, $\text{MSE}_k(n)$.
-Note that this approach contrasts with the strategies in \cite{Takahashi2010,Tu2011} where an approximation or bound of the steady-state NMSD is minimized.

-Finally, let us emphasize that we are considering convex combination coefficients, so $c_{\ell k}\geq 0 \text{ }\forall k,\ell \in \{1,\cdots,N\}$ and $\sum_{\ell\in{\cal N}_k}c_{\ell k}=1, \forall \in \{1,\cdots,N\}$.
-However, note that a direct application of the algorithms below may give rise to values of $c_{\ell k}(n)$ outside range $[0,1]$.
-Therefore, in order to satisfy the non-negativity constraint of Section \ref{sec:meananalysis} to guarantee stability (and also following the criterion of other works in this field, e.g., \cite{sayed2012diffusion, Takahashi2010, zhao2012performance, cattivelli2008diffusion, tu2011optimal}), we constrain the values of $c_{\ell k}(n)$ to remain in the desired interval $[0,1]$ at each iteration.
-To do this, if any $c_{\ell k}(n)$ results negative after its update, we simply set it to zero and then rescale the remaining combination weights so that they sum up to one.
+Finally, let us recall that we would like to satisfy the convexity constraint of Subsection \ref{sec:meananalysis} to guarantee stability (and also to follow the criterion of other works in this field, e.g., \cite{sayed2012diffusion, Takahashi2010, zhao2012performance, cattivelli2008diffusion, tu2011optimal}).
+Since a direct application of the algorithms below may give rise to values of $c_{\ell k}(n)$ outside range $[0,1]$, we will enforce the combination parameters $c_{\ell k}(n)$ to remain in the desired interval $[0,1]$ at each iteration. {For simplicity,} if any $c_{\ell k}(n)$ results negative after its update, we simply set it to zero and then rescale the remaining combination weights so that they sum up to one. {We would like to remark that more complex projection rules could have been used to implement this constraint but, as the proposed method shows a good performance, we leave as future work the analysis and evaluation of alternative solutions.}